oslokommune/okctl/userdocs/src/help/setup-reference-app.md

 metadata:
    # A name that identifies your app
-   name: demo-app
+   name: okctl-reference-app
    # The Kubernetes namespace where your app will live
-   namespace: demo
+   namespace: reference

 # The Docker image containing the application. image.uri and image.name is mutually exclusive.
 Either specify the URI or
 # define a name of an ECR repository for which okctl will create for you.
 image:
    # uri defines where the image can be pulled from
-   uri: ghcr.io/oslokommune/okctl-kotlin-app-template:v0.0.28
+   uri: ghcr.io/oslokommune/okctl-reference-app:v0.0.29

 # The subdomain of the URL your app should be available on
-# Example in a cluster with okctl-demo.oslo.systems as root cluster URL (as defined by primary DNS zone in the
+# Example in a cluster with okctl-reference.oslo.systems as root cluster URL (as defined by primary DNS zone in the
 # cluster declaration):
 #
 # subDomain: okctl
-# result: okctl.okctl-demo.oslo.systems
+# result: okctl.okctl-reference.oslo.systems
 # Comment this out to avoid setting up an ingress, in other words - avoid exposing it on the internet
 #
 subDomain: app